 The commandment for Shabbat is expressed in the 4th word (4th Commandment):

 Remember the Sabbath day to set it apart.
 For six days you may labor and do all your work, but the seventh day is a Sabbath to Yahuwah your Elohim; on it you shall not do any work, you, or your son, or your daughter, or your male servant, or your female servant, or your cattle, or your resident foreigner who is in your gates (Shemot 20:8-10).

+The instruction is easy enough.
+We are not to do any work.
 Of course, then comes the debate over what is "work."
 There are many differing opinions on this question.
 Some define "work" as follows: "work is whatever I don't want to do on Sabbath."
 Very convenient, isn't it?

 Melacha is defined by The BDB Hebrew Lexicon as "occupation, work."
 The Theological Wordbook of the Old Testament (TWOT) defines this word as "work, business."
 And the Hebrew and Aramaic Lexicon of the Old Testament (HALOT) renders it "1. trade mission, business journey, 2. business, work, 3. handiwork, craftsmanship."

 The first occurrences (3 times) of our word comes in the account of the seventh day following the six days of creation:

 By the seventh day Elohim finished the work (melacha) that he had been doing, and he ceased on the seventh day all the work (melacha) that he had been doing.
 Elohim blessed the seventh day and made it set-apart because on it he ceased all the work (melacha) that he had been doing in creation (Bereshith 2:2,3).